-Voluntary best practice guidelines called the “Green Bond Principles” were established by a consortium of investment banks: Bank of America Merrill Lynch, Citi, Crédit Agricole Corporate and Investment Bank, JPMorgan Chase, BNP Paribas, Daiwa, Deutsche Bank, Goldman Sachs, HSBC, Mizuho Securities, Morgan Stanley, Rabobank and SEB.
-Currently, there are 55 members of the Principles.
+Voluntary best practice guidelines called the “Green Bond Principles” (GBP) were established in 2014 by a consortium of investment banks: Bank of America Merrill Lynch, Citi, Crédit Agricole Corporate and Investment Bank, JPMorgan Chase, BNP Paribas, Daiwa, Deutsche Bank, Goldman Sachs, HSBC, Mizuho Securities, Morgan Stanley, Rabobank and SEB.
 Ongoing monitoring and development of guidelines has since moved to an independent secretariat hosted by the International Capital Market Association (ICMA).

 The Green Bond Principles do not provide details on “green”.
 The green definitions are left to the issuer to determine.
 Broad green project categories suggested by the principles include:

 - Energy efficiency (including efficient buildings)